 Each year the Board of Trustees of the Federal Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) Trust Funds provides an annual report to the Congress on the financial and actuarial status of the Old-Age, Survivors, and Disability Insurance (OASDI) program.
-The Office of the Chief Actuary (OCACT) produces projections of future cost and income based on three separate sets of long-range (75-year) assumptions for three key disability variables.
-The intermediate (alternative II) set of assumptions represents the Trustees' best estimate for future experience, while the low cost (alternative I) and high cost (alternative III) sets of assumptions are more and less favorable, respectively, from the perspective of program cost as a percent of taxable payroll.
-In addition, the intermediate assumptions serve as the point of comparison for sensitivity analysis and the central tendency for the stochastic projections presented in the OASDI annual report to the Board of Trustees (the "Trustees Report").
-This memorandum presents the long-range disability assumptions used in the 2024 Trustees Report.
+For this report, the Office of the Chief Actuary (OCACT), on behalf of the Board of Trustees, projects future cost and income based on three separate sets of long-range (75-year) assumptions for three key disability variables.
+The intermediate (alternative II) set of assumptions represents the Trustees' best estimate for future experience, while the low cost (alternative I) and high cost (alternative III) sets of assumptions represent more and less favorable scenarios, respectively, from the perspective of program cost as a percent of taxable payroll.
+The intermediate assumptions are also used as the point of comparison for sensitivity analysis and the central tendency for the stochastic projections presented in the OASDI annual report to the Board of Trustees (the "Trustees Report").
+This memorandum presents the long-range disability assumptions used in the 2025 Trustees Report.